BasketOfNekos/Midi-based-Animation-Iterator-For-DaVinci-Resolve/README.md

 ##### Exports Midi with tempo changes: <br />
 Cakewalk <br />
 Reaper <br />
+FL Studio <br />
 ##### Exports Midi with tempo: <br />
 Beepbox

 ### Animation setup

 Connect the output of the node that makes up your animation into the midi_repeat node, once you have done that, you will now need to specify some values.
-These values are the beginning and end frames of your animation, an offset which controls where you want the midi note to play at, and the path to the midi file.
+These values are the beginning and end frames of your animation, an offset which controls where in the animation you want the midi note to play at, and the path to the midi file.

 It is reccomended to make your input animation start on the same frame as the first note or it will not show up.